javaojo/Pinterest_Data_Pipeline/README.md

 The Jupyter notebook [process_kinesis_streaming_data.ipynb](databricks_notebooks/process_kinesis_streaming_data.ipynb) contains all the code necessary for retrieving the streams from Kinesis, transforming (cleaning) the data, and then loading the data into Delta tables on the Databricks cluster.
 The steps taken in the code are:

 1. Import necessary functions and types
-2. List tables in Databricks filestore in order to obtain AWS credentials file name
+2. List tables in Databricks filestore to obtain AWS credentials file name
 3. Read the credentials .csv into a Spark dataframe
-4. Generate credential variables from Spark dataframe
+4. Generate credential variables from the Spark dataframe
 5. Define functions for:
     - getting streams from Kinesis using spark.readStream - returns dataframe with stream info and data in binary format
     - deserialising the stream data - converts the binary data format to a dataframe using schema defined above